Last updated: 14 January 2019

 How we hold your information

-We hold your information in our banking system.
+We hold your information in our systems, databases and archives.
 We have security systems to guard against unauthorised access.
 We also limit access to our employees on a needs basis.
 We will destroy or de-identify information when we no longer need it.
+Although we take reasonable measures to guard against interference, when information is transmitted, we cannot guarantee its security.

 Disclosure to overseas recipients

 We may disclose your information to third parties that are based overseas for processing.
-These third parties are located in the United States of America.
+These third parties may be located in the USA, Canada, Germany, India, New Zealand, the Philippines and the UK.
+Where we do this, we make sure there are arrangements in place to protect your information.

 How you can access and/or correct your information